 Mix the cream cheese, sugar, vanilla and All Purpose Flour together, until smooth and creamy.
 If you want to use Flour, substitute with 1 Tablespoon of Potato Starch instead.
 The cream cheese mixture should be nice and smooth as silk.

 For grating the lemon and orange, I use the Microplane Stainless Steel Zester, as it is stainless steel and has super sharp blades, making zesting a breeze.
 Be gentle when using the Microplane, a you don’t want to scrape off any of the pith from the orange and lemon.
 The pith (white part under the skin) is very bitter.
+Make sure you do not use Meyer Lemons for the zest!!!
+Their skins are bitter and very thin.
+Eureka Lemons work the best for the zest.

 I keep hearing my readers saying that they didn’t use the peels and I need to tell you, that you are not doing yourself a favor.
 The peels make a huge difference in this Pressure Cooker New York Cheesecake.
 The peels take the cheesecake up to a new and better level.
 You won’t even taste citrus, but they will enhance the flavor of the cheesecake.
 Please DON’T SKIP THE PEELS!